Pregnant While Breastfeeding

 • Taking folic acid

-Discuss with your physician whether you need to take other dietary supplements, such as iron or zinc.
+Discuss with your physician whether you need to take other dietary supplements like iron or zinc.

 Hormonal changes can cause your nipples to become more sensitive or even sore.
 Don’t let this get out of hand - Take good care of your body!

-Allow your doctor or midwife to closely monitor you during the course of your pregnancy, especially in regard to breastfeeding.
+Allow your doctor or midwife to monitor you closely during your pregnancy, especially regarding breastfeeding.

 3. Nursing an Infant and a Newborn Simultaneously: Tandem Nursing

-Even if you have continued to breastfeed your child throughout the new pregnancy, your breast milk will immediately adapt to your newborn after delivery.
+Even if you have continued breastfeeding your child throughout the new pregnancy, your breast milk will immediately adapt to your newborn after delivery.
 This milk is especially nutritious.
 Your older child will benefit from this and may even experience a growth spurt.

 Your doctor, midwife, or lactation consultant will be able to advise you on how to go about this.
 They may suggest alternating sides or provide other guidelines.